apache/hudi/rfc/rfc-51/rfc-51.md

 - judge whether this is a table that has enabled `hoodie.table.cdc.enabled`, and the query range is valid.
 - extract and filter the commits needed from `ActiveTimeline`.
-- For each of commit, get and load (and merge for mor tables) the changing files, union and return `DataFrame`.
+- For each of commit, get and load the changing files, union and return `DataFrame`.
+  - We use different ways to extract data according to different file types, details see the description about CDC File Type.

 ```scala
 class CDCReader(